 His goals as Bloomsburg’s president grew from his broad and deep higher education background as provost and chief academic officer at Central Washington University, dean of natural and social sciences at California State University at Los Angeles and chair of the department of biological sciences at California State University, Long Beach.
 As a faculty member, he’s taught courses ranging from freshman seminar and general biology for non-majors to graduate seminars on ecology and evolutionary biology.

 Soltz earned a bachelor’s degree in zoology from the University of California, Berkeley, and a doctoral degree in biology from the University of California, Los Angeles.
 His research focuses on environmental biology and the population biology of fishes living in stressful environments, such as high temperature and high salinity.
 He has written one book, a symposium volume and numerous journal articles and environmental reports.

 Active in the local community and the region, Soltz serves on the Geisinger Health System Advisory Council and the Columbia Montour Chamber of Commerce Board of Directors.
 The president enjoys hiking and flyfishing in his leisure time and, with his wife, Robbie, rides and raises quarterhorses.
-The Soltz’s have three adult children, four granddaughters and one grandson.
+The Soltz’s have three adult children and seven grandchildren.